kydzoster/Olympia-Gym/README.md

 ## TECHNOLOGIES USED

-Brief overview of the languages, frameworks, and other tools I've used on this project:
+A brief overview of the languages, frameworks, and other tools I've used on this project:

 - [VSCode]
 - [HTML5]